top of page

 University of Oxford

 Small group teaching of Politics, Philosophy, and Economics students in the Politics of the Middle East 211 course delivered by the Department of Politics & International Relations, Oxford and New College, Oxford.
-Topics covered by this course included legacies of empire and colonialism, the state and its institutions, political economy, political Islam, political participation, gender, protest and revolution, and migration and forced displacement over the course of Trinity Term 2022.
+Topics covered by this course include the enduring effects and legacies of empire and colonialism visible in state structure, internal quota systems, and fragmented social and cultural integration.
+Additional topics included the state and its institutions, political economy, political Islam, Salafism, Wahhabism, Salafi-Jihadism, political violence, revolutions, civil wars, transitional justice, political participation, gender, protest and civil society, migration, and forced displacement over the course of Trinity Term.
+Students were required to produce weekly essays from the assigned readings.
+The full reading list is circulated before the course begins.
 Delivery included leading weekly discussions of each topic and assessment of student essays and written work.

 Comparative Government 201